Skip to content

 The fact that we don’t have more murder occurring in everyday society seems like it the exception vs. the rule.

 And suddenly, all the online hate, the road rage, the quickness to shoot strangers, and the anger that we read about in the news everyday has some logical explanation.
 We’re just a few evolutionary steps away from being violent monkeys.
 In terms of evolutionary time, we’ve lived as “civilized” people for just a fraction of a second.
-So ingrained in us is the capacity and tendency for fear of strangers, violence and murder.
+The capacity and tendency for fear of strangers, violence and murder are ingrained in our genetic codes and societal norms.

 That’s a much different perspective for me to consider.